kunathmi/kunathmi.github.io/index.md

 ## ✅ You're Done!

 You just built and customized a bar graph in Tableau!
 Try experimenting with different datasets and variables to gain more insight from your data.
+There are so many things you can do with Tableau including making dashboards to display multiple data visualizations at once!

+---

+## 💪 Extra Practice Exercise

+Test your skills with this challenge:

+Using the Superstore sample dataset, create a bar graph that shows total **Sales** by **Sub-Category**.
+Then, add color to the bars based on **Profit**, and sort them by total sales.

+Bonus: Turn it into a dashboard by adding a line chart of **Sales over Time**, and set a filter action that highlights the bar chart when a month is selected.

 ---